Legal Glossary

 Defendant – A person or entity, including corporations, in a court case, against whom charges or claims have been bought.

-Detainee Treatment Act (DTA) – Passed by Congress in 2005, the Act prohibits inhumane treatment of prisoners and requires military interrogators to abide by the military Field Manual FM 34-52 (a 177-page manual that describes how to conduct effective interrogations under US and international law).
-However, the act also prohibited aliens detained at the Guantanamo Bay facility from applying for a writ of Habeas Corpus.
+Detainee Treatment Act (DTA) – Passed by Congress in 2005, the Act prohibits inhumane treatment of prisoners and requires military interrogators to abide by the military Field Manual FM 34-52 (a 177-page manual that describes how to conduct effective interrogations under US and international law), but does not expressly prohibit the CSRTs from considering evidence obtained by torture and other unlawful coercion.
+According to the government, the Act also prohibits aliens detained at the Guantanamo Bay prison from applying for a writ of Habeas Corpus in federal court – a claim that the detainees dispute.

 Discovery – A stage in a case in which both parties are able to compel the release of facts or documents relating to the case.